 Even though a breakup can be very painful, sobriety should remain your number one priority.
 Do not feel embarrassed about the breakup, no matter what you said.
 What is in the past is in the past and you must look towards the future for growth.
 Learn from the experience and think about the lessons your learned in the relationship.
 It can be a tempting thing to blame the other person, but it takes two to tango; consider the part you played in the relationship and then take ownership for your actions.
 Remember: there’s a difference between taking ownership and wallowing in self-pity.

-Sober Companion and Sober Coaching Services
+Dealing With a Breakup While in Recovery: Sober Companion and Sober Coaching

-If you or a loved one is going through a breakup in early recovery, a sober escort, companion, or coach can help you transition from the early phases of post-treatment into a healthy and sober life.
+If you or a loved one is going through a breakup while in recovery–especially early recovery, a sober escort, companion, or coach can help you transition from the early phases of post-treatment into a healthy and sober life.
 We are addiction specialists that have experience in every part of the healing process; from intervention and rehabilitation, all the way to post-treatment and recovery care monitoring, Recovery Care Partner is here to get you or your loved one that is struggling with addiction back on their feet.